signorrayan/get-linux-users-using-bashScript/README.md

 # get-linux-users-bash

-training bash script to finding the users in linux.
+training bash script to find given user in linux.